aadittambe/first-github-action/READMEreal.md

            run: |-
            curl "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.csv" -o usgs_current.csv
        - name: Install requirements
-           run: python -m pip install # ---TO FILL: what Python library did we use? 🐼---
+           run: python -m pip install # ---TO FILL: what Python libraries did we use? 🐼 and 🚗 ---
        - name: Run script to create main csv
            run: python # ---TO FILL: what's the name of our file? 🐍---
        - name: Commit and push if it changed